Hans Westerhoff

-Hans Victor Westerhoff (born 14 January 1953 in Amsterdam, Netherlands) is a Dutch biologist and biochemist who is professor of synthetic systems biology at the University of Amsterdam and AstraZeneca professor of systems biology at the University of Manchester.
+Hans Victor Westerhoff (born 14 January 1953) is a Dutch biologist and biochemist who is professor of synthetic systems biology at the University of Amsterdam and AstraZeneca professor of systems biology at the University of Manchester.
 Currently he is a Chair of AstraZeneca and a director of the Manchester Centre for Integrative Systems Biology.

 Career

-Westerhoff was educated at the University of Amsterdam where he was awarded a PhD in 1983 for investigations of non-equilibrium thermodynamics and the control of biological thermodynamics supervised by Karel van Dam.
+Westerhoff was born in Amsterdam, Netherlands.
+He was educated at the University of Amsterdam where he was awarded a PhD in 1983 for investigations of non-equilibrium thermodynamics and the control of biological thermodynamics supervised by Karel van Dam.
 In 1996 he succeeded Ad Stouthamer as professor of microbiology at the Vrije Universiteit Amsterdam.

 Research

 At the beginning of his career Westerhoff worked in the area of non-equilibrium thermodynamics in relation to biological energy transduction.
 His work on this topic led to a book written with Karel Van Dam.